-As I write this, over 2,022 Nevadans have died as a result of the COVID-19 virus; over 257,072 have died nationwide; and 1.39 million worldwide.
-In Nevada, Vocational Rehabilitation (VR) service delivery came to a grinding halt on March 17, 2020 after Governor Sisolak's Declaration of Emergency on March 12, and subsequent closure of all non-essential businesses starting around March 17.
+s I write this, over 1,030 Nevadans have died as a result of the COVID-19 virus; over 167,000 have died nationwide; and 760,000 worldwide.
+In Nevada, Vocational Rehabilitation (VR) service delivery came to a grinding halt on March 17, 2020 after Governor Sisolak's Declaration of Emergency on March 12, and subsequent closure of all non-essential businesses on March 17.
 Fortunately, due to our skilled and dedicated colleagues in the Department of Employment, Training and Rehabilitation (DETR), IT Division, a cloud solution was implemented allowing staff access to DETR's network from their homes.
 With the ability to telework, VR staff resumed service delivery, of a limited scope, in early April.
 Emergency, priority services offered by VR at that time included: counseling and guidance, online Pre-Employment Transition Services (Pre-ETS) curriculums, pre-paid phones, internet access, assistive technology, goods (like work clothing), virtual assistance with on-line trainings and/or assessments, telehealth mental health counseling and assessments, and medical remediation when there was imminent need.
 Additionally, for clients who deemed it necessary to seek work, VR provided job development including leads on hot jobs, and assistance with advocacy, applications, resumes and mock interviews.

-As time marched on, and there was no imminent end to the pandemic, nor to the office and business closures, Nevada determined to serve individuals with disabilities in the state using all the technology and tools at its disposal.
+As time marched on, and there was no imminent end to the pandemic, nor to the office and business closures, Nevada determined to serve individuals with disabilities in the state using all business closures, Nevada determined to serve individuals with disabilities in the state using all the technology and tools at its disposal.
 We were able to purchase and launch DocuSign, which streamlined the signature process on service contracts and on client documents like IPEs.
 The process to fully execute documents dropped from weeks to mere days, and 74% of documents sent through DocuSign were signed and returned the same day.
 Nevada VR also created an online application process allowing potential clients to fully apply to the program using technology.
 Our orientation video is available online, and we instituted a shared, interactive calendar for scheduling of all intakes statewide.
 While a variety of platforms exist to connect us to our clients, the addition of ODIN as part of the ever-expanding SARA virtual assistant will revolutionize our ability to meet clients where they are and deliver counseling and guidance and other services virtually.
 SARA's expansion during the pandemic also included the ability to share information between partner agencies.
-A release of information was created, and The Career Index (architects of SARA), programmed the product to give the partners the ability to opt-in to information sharing if a release of information was on file with any partner entity.
+A release of information was created, and The Career Index (architects of SARA), programmed the product to give the partners the ability to opt-in to information sharing if a release programmed the product to give the partners the ability to opt-in to information sharing if a release of information was on file with any partner entity.
 We now may add the release into SARA and attach it to notifications to partners when we have a client in common.